 Start your search with Brick Underground’s top 12 sources, any one of which will help you make your own auspicious roommate match (or two or three)—and add to your own only-in-NYC narrative.

 Need help finding a rental that allows temporary walls—or a landlord who will accept multiple guarantors?
 The rental experts at Triplemint, a Brick Underground partner, know exactly where to look.
 If you sign up here, you can also take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent on open listings.
 Bonus: The agents at Triplemint are a delight to deal with.

-The list breaks down options into different categories, including sublet and long-term leases, and those looking to list an apartment must pay a $30 fee.
-Still, someone from Diamond’s team goes through each listing to weed out brokers and fakes, personally notifying posters if they’ve been approved.
+Those looking to list an apartment must submit their post by Tuesday at 10 a.m. and pay a $30 fee (or up to $180 for “extended deadline” fees, a definite barrier to fake posters).
+Someone from Diamond’s team then goes through each listing to weed out brokers and agents, personally notifying posters if they’ve been approved.

-Questionable name aside, BangItOut serves a primarily Jewish population interested in keeping a kosher kitchen.
-The site is not real estate-specific, but it does offer a tab called “Apartments that Bang” featuring a modest number of listings concentrated largely on Manhattan’s Upper West Side.
-As of this writing, however, there are also a smattering of apartments throughout Brooklyn and Queens, and even a few in New Jersey.
+Questionable name aside, BangItOut serves a primarily Jewish population, including some who are interested in keeping a kosher kitchen.
+The site is not real estate-specific, but it does offer an “Apartments that Bang” tab featuring a modest number of listings (about 50 when I searched the site) concentrated largely on the Upper West Side but with a smattering of apartments elsewhere in Manhattan and in Brooklyn and Queens.

 The company then creates matches based on the data, and sends them back in the form of a ranked list.
 Of course, AI hasn’t yet taken the place of good old-fashioned personal connection, so once you receive your matches, you can view in-depth profiles of your potential roommates, and message them if they seem like a good fit.